 For those looking for a relaxing beach or resort vacay, one week in a beachfront hotel with a couple of excursions thrown in should be fabulous for you.

-For those looking to explore the various sights around the island, I would still say one week is ideal.
-My trip was just under one week, and if I hadn’t needed to return on a set date, I would have done the full week.
-I feel like I could have used one more day to revisit some key spots or hit anything that I missed or skipped due to bad weather.
+My first trip to Aruba was just under one week, and if I hadn’t needed to return on a set date, I could have stayed longer.
+I felt like I could have used at least one more day to revisit some key spots or even just try to relax (not my strong suit!)

 What to pack for Aruba